 A lot of financial jargon is involved when applying for a loan.
 To protect yourself, it is important to make sure you know what you’re getting yourself into.
 A major factor in what happens if you find you can’t repay a loan is whether your loan is recourse or non-recourse.

 According to the Internal Revenue Service (IRS), recourse debt holds the borrower personally liable for the repayment of the debt.
 All other debt is considered non-recourse.
 That includes the pre-settlement legal funding that High Rise Financial offers.
+But how do you know if your loan is recourse or non-recourse?
+It is important to find out if you hope to protect yourself from potential financial implications.

 In This Article